 Once companies demonstrate their ability to comply with the Code, and become members of the NAI, they must remain in compliance so long as they maintain their membership.
-One way the NAI helps facilitate this process, even in between the annual NAI compliance reviews, is through its automated monitoring suite which includes a Privacy Disclosures Scanner that allow staff to flag potential issues for review or investigation.
-The NAI monitoring suite is under continuous development and was further revised in 2018 to provide improved stability and functionality.
+One way the NAI helps facilitate this process, even in between the annual NAI compliance reviews, is through its automated monitoring suite which includes a Privacy Disclosures Scanner that allows staff to flag potential issues for review or investigation.